markmead/js-table-of-content/README.md

-# Table of Contents
+# Table of Content

-Get the headings from an article and generate the HTML for the table of contents.
+Get the headings from an article and generate the HTML for the table of content.

 See it in action on the [HyperUI blog](https://www.hyperui.dev/blog).